tiandrey/nginx-sslkeylog/README.md

 - $sslkeylog_cs - cipher suite id (like $ssl_cipher, but in hex)

 ## Prerequisites
 - OpenSSL 1.1+.
-Version 1.0 currently not supported as it has different API.
+Version 1.0 currently is not (and probably would not be) supported as it has different API.
-- Tested on nginx 1.14.0
+- Tested on nginx 1.14, 1.18, 1.20.

 ## Building
 `<nginx src dir> $ ./configure <your usual nginx configure options> --add-module=path/to/sslkeylog/module`